anastmel/kaiko-cryptomarketdepth/README.md

                      instrument_class='spot')
 ```

 If you want to view the market depth for a single base asset across multiple pairs, you can use the `asset_depth()` function of this module.
 This function aggregates the market depth for the specified quote assets.
-The default quote assets are USD, USDT, and USDC, but you can include additional quote assets as well.
-In this example, we are using USD, USDT, and DAI as quote assets and looking at the market depth for ETH across Coinbase and Kraken in these aggregated markets.
+The default quote assets are USD, USDT, DAI, BUSD, and USDC, but you can include additional quote assets as well.
+There are many different quote assets to consider for a single base asset's liquidity, including blue-chip assets like BTC and ETH, that a protocol could employ; to stay on the conservative side, our default code limits the quote assets to the largest stablecoins.
+In this example, we are using just USD, USDT, and DAI as quote assets and looking at the market depth for ETH across Coinbase and Kraken in these aggregated markets.

 ```python
 df1 = kk.asset_depth(apikey='your_api_key_here',